- This event has passed.

 Catherine Pawasarat has trained daily with Acariya Doug Duncan since 1998 in an intensive spiritual apprenticeship that is rare in the modern West.
 She received lay ordination from Namgyal Rinpoche in 2003.
 In addition to Buddhist philosophy and its applications to daily life, Catherine also draws on generative living and the arts.
 With Doug she is co-founder of Clear Sky Retreat Center in the BC Rockies.

 Each of the four weekly classes in this online course will be video streamed live at 7:30pm MST.
 The recording will be available for one week after each class.

 This course is offered based on the unique combination of 1) dāna and 2) a $100 USD administrative fee.
 Click on the tabs below to learn more:

 The dharma has been built on generosity.
-No-one is excluded for lack of funds but it is also extremely beneficial to give as much as you are able
+No one is excluded for lack of funds.
+However, it is also extremely beneficial to give as much as you are able.

 Typically people give in a range of $120-$500 USD for a course.